IPFire

 We will also need to add the TMUX package via the web interface under the IPFire section click Pakfire, then add TMUX.

-IPFire only has a root user after installation so the first step is to set up a non privileged account in this example we will use atsign
+IPFire only has a root user after installation, so the first step is to set up a non privileged account.
+In this example we will use atsign

 but feel free to pick your own.
-Login to the console or via SSH as root and type:
+Log in to the console or via SSH as root and type:

-The next step is su to the user you just created and setup the directories sshnpd will need
+The next step is su to the user you just created and set up the directories sshnpd will need

 Using sudo